 “These mind-spirits send forth their influence into all the inhabited worlds as a differential urge, each seeking receptivity capacity for manifestation quite apart from the degree to which its fellows may find receptivity and opportunity for function.”

 As I typed this list I realized that thinking is a lot more complex than anybody had thought before the arrival of The Urantia Book.
 The “urges” described above were thought to be just the product of self-reflective thinking or the manifestation of animal instincts.
 We didn’t know that we were being encouraged to grow intellectually and spiritually by specialized mind ministers, without conscious awareness of their encouragement.
-Of course we still have the freedom of will to ignore these sirens of the mind, but not many people refuse the helpful directions of the mind ministers.
-Most people, even atheists, deal bravely with the many challenges in their lives, despite almost paralyzing fears at times, and grow in character and wisdom as evolving sons and daughters of God progressing toward glorious destinies.
+Of course we still have the freedom of will to ignore some of the mind-spirits’gentle influences on our actions, but not many people refuse the sub-conscious help of the mind ministers.
+Most people, even atheists, deal bravely with the many challenges in their lives, despite almost paralyzing fears at times, and grow in character and wisdom as evolving sons and daughters of God progressing toward glorious destinies, although most people will have no clue of their fabulous futures until they awake from the temporary unconsciousness of mortal death

 Of course we still have to explain how our conscious states, “the ghost in the machine”, can convert abstract concepts into physical actions.
 I once saw an explanation that seems to have some merit: There could be a cascade effect in which a slight nudge by a slight amount of energy associated with a thought can cause a chain reaction in our physical brains that eventually results in physical movement.
 Details unknown